WE-VOTERS

 cfr Our story

-Through its activities, Guides Bureau pursues a general goal of permanent education, making of each person a CRAC, an critical responsible and active citizen.
+Guides Bureau pursues a general goal of permanent education, making of each person a CRAC, an critical responsible and active citizen.

-We-voters / Guides Bureau aims to implement direct democracy in Belgium & Europe, based on the Swiss model.
+We Voters is a project of Guides Bureau.
+Its aim is to put direct democracy into use, in Belgium and Europe, based on the Swiss model.

-It is based on the practical use of the right of referendum and initiative.
+Its operation is based on the practical use of the right of referendum and initiative.

 Activities